BioPAX/Paxtools/README.md

 Paxtools can be build and run with JDK-17 or newer, e.g. Temurin-20.
 Add these JVM options or set `JDK_JAVA_OPTIONS="--add-opens java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang.reflect=ALL-UNNAMED"`

- - `-Dpaxtools.model.safeset=list` for read-only BioPAX models/apps, which should consume less RAM.
  - `-Dpaxtools.normalizer.use-latest-registry=true` (if using Normalizer/Resolver) to use the latest registry.json from bioregistry.io.
  - `-Dpaxtools.core.use-latest-genenames=true` for the HGNC utility class use id mapping data from genenames.org instead of built-in older file.